 1. Mold Developments Through the Property

 Mold developments occur due to puddled water and moisture underneath the roofing materials.
-When the roof has been damaged for an extended period, mold travels further than the sub-roofing.
-An entry point for the mold, such as weak sub-roofing, a damaged attic, or leaks in the ceiling gives mold a better start.
-Property owners who fail to schedule minor repairs quickly see mold in these spaces and inside their walls.
+When the roof has been damaged for an extended period, mold travels further beyond the sub-roofing.
+The main factors that encourage the growth of mold include a weak sub-roofing, damaged attic, and leaks in the ceiling.

 When mold developments occur, property insurance doesn’t cover the costs of remediation every time.
-Clauses in the homeowner’s insurance policy restrict access to funds if the mold developments were present for a longer duration.
-Unfortunately, the circumstances could prevent coverage altogether, and the owner faces extensive out of pocket expenses to fix their roofing and acquire mold remediation services for their property.
-The successful home improvement blogs explain signs that homeowners should look out for to prevent mold from spreading.
+Clauses in the homeowner’s insurance policy restrict access to funds if the development of this issue has been present for a longer duration.
+Unfortunately, the circumstances could prevent the coverage altogether, and the owner might be forced to dig deeper into their pockets to finance the repairs and mold remediation services.

 2. Creating Premises Liabilities for the Owner